Velim (Kolín District): Sights

-The main landmarks of Velim are the two churches.
+The main landmarks of Velim are its two churches.
 The Church of Saint Lawrence was built in the Gothic style in the 13th century and rebuilt in the Baroque style in the mid-18th century.
 Next to the church is a separate bell tower, built in 1767.

 The Evangelical church was built at the end of the 18th century and rebuilt into its current form in 1852.